usnistgov/corr/LAUNCH.md

 ## Platform Responsiveness

 Please be advised that due to multiple security policies, the default CoRR instance requires a machine with average capabilities.
-The security features impedding hugely on the platform responsiveness are mostly the full scan on all communications between clients and the platforms.
+The security features impeding hugely on the platform responsiveness are mostly the full scan on all communications between clients and the platforms.
 In addition to all file uploads, any HTTP request payload is scanned.